ashok8857/drfapi/README.md

 # drfapi
-In this we are makiking api
+In this we are makeking api